Member Guide

 Prescriptions

-For your prescriptions to be eligible for crowdfunding, you must use your prescription discount benefit when purchasing.
+For your prescriptions to be eligible for crowdfunding, you must use your prescription discount when purchasing.
 You will show your RX discount card (accessible through your Member profile in the app) at the pharmacy to get the best price, pay at checkout, and submit the prescription receipt through the app for crowdfunding.

 Prescription drug costs eligible for crowdfunding are generally limited to a 120-day supply per valid health event.